cobaltpngsituation/cobaltpngsituation/README.md

 ⁺　.　　before you int　"
 </summary>

-don't associate me w/my friends. i'm myself, not them.
+Don't associate me with my friends, pls.
+I don't agree with/know everything they do or say

-i believe in my mind, my ocs are alive, feel their own things, have their own interests, etc. certain ocs don't like getting touched w/o permission.
+I believe in my mind, my ocs are alive, feel their own things, have their own interests, etc. Certain ocs don't like getting touched without permission

-i block freely
+I block/hide freely depending on if you've harassed me or my friend(s), or if you've met my dni criteria

-i can be blunt and am not afraid to say if something's bothering me
+I can be blunt and am not afraid to express if someone/something's bothering me

-i can't read tone well and would appreciate tone tags being used. i also use tone tags when i feel they're necessary
+I can't read tone too well and would appreciate tone tags.
+I also use them when I feel they're necessary

-if i'm bothering you, pls tell me
+If I'm bothering you, pls tell me so that we can sort things civilly

-i'm easier to speak to in whispers as i'm off-tab usually
+I'm easier to speak to in whispers as I'm mostly off-tab doing something else

 </details>

 <details>